IgnisDa/ryot/docs/content/contributing.md

 ```

 In development, both servers are started independently running on `:3000` and `:5000`
 respectively and reverse proxied at `:8000`.
-To get them running run `mprocs` in the
+To get everything started, run `mprocs` in the
 project root.

 Your website would be available at `http://localhost:8000`.